 Guard Stats:

-Next up on our Elden Ring Poison Build is the aptly named Venomous Fang, which also happens to resemble the head of a snake.
-This is a fist weapon that requires 9 points in both Strength and Dexterity to wield, and can be two-handed and then used at staggering speeds to quickly apply Poison to your enemies.
+Venomous Fang is a fist weapon that requires 9 points in both Strength and Dexterity to wield, and can be two-handed and then used at staggering speeds to apply Poison to your enemies quickly.

-What’s funny about this weapon is that even though it already has the capability to inflict our desired status effect by default, you can still change its affinity to Poison at a Site of Grace.
+What’s funny about this weapon is that even though it can inflict the desired status effect by default, you can still change its affinity to Poison at a Site of Grace.
 This lets the amount of actual Poison Buildup damage it deals increase to a maximum of 95 points at +25.

 Serpentbone Blade